capesoftware/bonsai-vplink/samples/enzymereactor/README.md

-# Learning with the Sample1 inkling
+# Learning with the Enzyme Reactor Sample inkling
 The EnzymeReactor_Sample1.ink file is a place to start to train a brain on a part of this process.
 The Sample is an example of a multi-concept brain that uses different concepts and rewards for different phases of the reactor control.
 Create a simulator using the VP Link simulator and the sample loadable file in this directory.
 If you are not sure how to do this, go back and run through the